dadi/api/docs/endpoints.md

 # Endpoints

-Endpoints in Serama can be either be mapped directly to collections in MongoDB or custom based on a wider requirements set.
+Endpoints in DADI API can be either be mapped directly to collections in MongoDB or custom based on a wider requirements set.

 ## Collections